 Believe in the You that Believes in Me

 For a majority of the story, Ren stays in his cute fwuffy doggie form, which was a bit of a drag.
 I was really looking forward some sexy bishie Ren sprites, but having Ren stay in his doggie form was an unexpected boon for the overall plot.
 It allowed for Aoba to fully develop as a character.
 In this route he really steps up and becomes a badass, I would have never guessed Aoba was such a capable individual, based on his characterization in the rest of the game.
+Because he doesn’t have someone to latch on to like in the other routes, the writers were able to showcase his abilities much more prominently.

 Ending List

-Bad End 1: Aoba becomes the sex slave of Virus and Trip…and there’s DP with some bestiality mixed in for extra measure….
+- Bad End 1: Aoba becomes the sex slave of Virus and Trip…and there’s DP with some bestiality mixed in for extra measure….

-Bad End 2: Aoba decides to use Scrap on himself.
+- Bad End 2: Aoba decides to use Scrap on himself.
 The inside of his head looks like something out of the Matrix, with all of his memories displayed on screens.
 Ren in human form appears and attacks Aoba, after a while questions about Ren appear on the screen.
 If the player answers too many questions wrong, Scrap will fail and Ren will eat Aoba.

-Good End: Everything is explained…Every loose end, every plot twist… Everything!
+- Good End: Everything is explained…Every loose end, every plot twist… Everything!
 This game leaves no stone un-turned!

 Do I Recommend His Route?